brettvitaz/mtga-wine/NOTES.md

 export WINEPREFIX="${HOME}/.bottles/mtg-arena"
 ```

-Activate the new wine bottle, install .NET 4.6.2, xact (directx), and Arena:
+Activate the new wine bottle, install xact (directx), and Arena:

 ```
 source mtg-arena.bottle
-winetricks -q dotnet462
 winetricks xact
 wine <PATH_TO_ARENA_INTSALLER>
 ```

+*nb.
+I have noticed that .net is not acutally necessary to run the game.*

 ## Run the game